-Designers should create designs that adjust to the needs of each browswer, regardless of the device.
-The time is to think how we can make web design process which work for decade and it's possible only with Responsive Web Design.
-Lets take a look in key feature element of Responsive Web Design.
+Designers should create designs that adjust to the needs of each browser regardless of the device.
+The time is to think how we can make web design process which work for decade and it’s possible only with Responsive Web Design.
+Lets take a look in key feature element of Responsive Websites.

 Key Elements of Responsive Web Design